While not written to be pornographic there are many explicit descriptions of sex not appropriate for minors. Only adults should read this book.

-It was long ago, but for me, not so long ago.
-On an early October, 1975 evening.
-I crossed a forbidden threshold.
-I was young, a girl not yet a woman, although 25-years old, married and raising 2 kids.
+It was long ago but for me, not so long ago.
+On an early October, 1975 evening, I crossed a forbidden threshold.
+Although 25-years old, married and raising 2 children, I was young, a girl, not yet a woman,

-That evening I backed out of our home’s driveway, glanced from the rear-view mirror to the kitchen window and saw him, my husband.
+That evening, I backed out of our home’s driveway, glanced from the rear-view mirror to the kitchen window and saw him, my husband.
 He watched me leave, just like Mom did when Dad drove off.
 At the curb, I looked away and drove off too, uncertain but determined not to turn back.
+I asked myself.

-I’m risking marriage, family, my safe world.
+I’m risking my marriage, family, my safe world.
 I should go home.

 I knew I wouldn’t.
 I was adrift, on remote, led by a yearning set loose, something long repressed, now free.
 I didn’t know where or how it would end.
+What was I thinking?
+I wasn’t.
 I just went heart forward.

 Parked, I calmed myself and checked my lipstick in the mirror.

-The maître d’ standing in the foyer swung one of the heavy doors with beveled glass panes open as I approached.
-He bent down and whispered as I entered.
+The maître d’ standing in the foyer, swung open one of the heavy entry doors with beveled glass panes as I approached.
+He bent down and whispered as I entered the foyer.

 “Are you meeting Dr. Evans?”